llllinyl/npir/README.md

 5. If you want to test the NPIR scheme, invoke `RUSTFLAGS="-C target-cpu=native" cargo test --release -- --nocapture npirstandard`.
 You can test different data sets in the `npirstandard.rs` file `test` module for both small and moderate-size records.
 6. If you want to test the batch version, invoke `RUSTFLAGS="-C target-cpu=native" cargo test --release -- --nocapture npirbatch`.
 You can test different data sets in the `npirbatch.rs` file `test` module.

+## Note
+During testing, it was found that some CPUs occasionally report invalid memory errors.
+In such cases, simply re-running the test is all that is required.
+However, we have not yet been able to determine why some CPUs are affected and others are not.

 ## Acknowledgements
 We use the [menonsamir/spiral-rs](https://github.com/menonsamir/spiral-rs) library for Spiral as our starting point.